python-adaptive/paper/paper.md

     - Kavli Institute of Nanoscience, Delft University of Technology, P.O.
 Box 4056, 2600 GA Delft, The Netherlands
   email: not_anton@antonakhmerov.org
 abstract: |
   Adaptive is an open-source Python library designed to make adaptive parallel function evaluation simple.
-You supply a function with its bounds and it will be evaluated at the optimal points in parameter space by analyzing existing data and planning ahead on the fly.
+One supplies a function with its bounds and it will be evaluated at the optimal points in parameter space by analyzing existing data and planning ahead on the fly.
 With just a few lines of code, you can evaluate functions on a computing cluster, live-plot the data as it returns, and benefit from a significant speedup.
 acknowledgements: |
   We'd like to thank ...
 contribution: |